purplebase/models/README.md

  - **Domain models**: Instead of NIP-jargon, use type-safe classes with domain language to interact with nostr, many common nostr event kinds are available (or bring your own)
  - **Relationships**: Smoothly navigate local storage with model relationships
  - **Reactive querying**: Multiple query providers for different use cases with familiar nostr request filter API
- - **Built-in relay server**: Production-ready Nostr relay server for development and testing
+ - **Built-in relay server**: In-memory Nostr relay suitable for development and testing
  - **NostrWalletConnect**: Complete NIP-47 implementation for Lightning wallet integration
  - **Signers & Authentication**: Construct new nostr events and sign them using Amber (Android) and other NIP-55 signers, with comprehensive authentication management
  - **Event verification**: Built-in BIP-340 signature verification with configurable verifiers